Code-Institute-Submissions/zeezee/README.md

 The form loads in a new tab.
 - To show user some products on the Homepage, I choosed to use cards.
 Each card leads the user to a category.
 I used overlay on cards, so when the user ```hover```, they can see which category belongs to that card.
 - The footer is an other returning component on the page.
-The footer contains two FontAwesome icons leading to the Instagram and Facebook page of the artist, and the developers name leading to the GitHub page of mine.
+The footer contains two FontAwesome icons leading to the Instagram and Facebook page of the artist, and the return product link.
-All links are working, they load in new tab.
+All links are working, Instagram and Facebook links load in a new tab.

 ### Products Page